-In the event of a note being forcibly removed from the mouth of the NV10 during the 30-second interval, the NV10 will go out of service for 45 seconds.
+In the event of a note being forcibly removed from the mouth of the NV9 during the 30-second interval, the NV9 will go out of service for 45 seconds.

-Inhibit Operation

-(Pins 5 to 8) Channels 1 to 4 have their own inhibit input to allow the host machine to refuse specified notes.
+Inhibit Operation: (Pins 5 - 8) Channel 1 to 4 have their own inhibit input to allow the host machine to refuse specified notes.
 To inhibit a channel, the relevant inhibit input must be held high.
-To enable a channel the corresponding inhibits must be latched low so that notes may be accepted.
+To enable a channel, the corresponding inhibit must be latched low so that notes may be accepted.

-If all four inhibits are high simultaneously then the NV10 will not read in any notes.
-In this mode, if a note is inserted the motor will run in reverse preventing the insertion of a note and the bezel will not illuminate.
+If all four inhibits are high simultaneously then the NV9 will be disabled.
+In this state the bezel will not illuminate and if a note is inserted the motor will run in reverse preventing the insertion of the note.

 All four inhibits may be connected together to create a 'global' inhibit.
-In this way the NV10 may be brought in and out of operation by the host machine.
+In this way the NV9 may be brought in and out of operation by the host machine.